 Two weeks of language environment, constant inspiration, practical skills and endless fun.
 There are four unique programs for children aged 8-16: “Animal Planet”, where the youngest learn more about animals and the environment, “Arts and Creativity” for those who want to develop critical thinking, “Innovation and Business Culture” – developed in collaboration with Kyivstar, which will teach children the basics of entrepreneurship, and for children living in rural areas, the GoGlobal team in collaboration with MHP Agriholding has developed a “School as the heart of the Community” program that empowers children to develop projects for their village improvements.
 All this is provided by Ukrainian teachers, program coaches and, of course, volunteer mentors who do not spare time, money and energy for a really important purpose.

 For the fourth year in a row, GoCamp brings together international embassies, government, business and the creative class.
-Thus, all camps are implemented with the information and financial support of the Ministry of Education and Science of Ukraine, the Ministry of Youth and Sports of Ukraine, the Ministry of Information Policy of Ukraine of the Kyiv Regional State Administration, the US Embassy in Ukraine, the British Council in Ukraine, the Goethe Institute in Ukraine, the French Institute at the Embassy of France in Ukraine, the telecommunication company Kyivstar, ING Bank, the agro-industrial holding Mironovsky Khliboproduct, the Morshynska Company, Ukraine Now and Ukraine Charity.
+Thus, all camps are implemented with the information and financial support of the Ministry of Education and Science of Ukraine, the Ministry of Youth and Sports of Ukraine, the Ministry of Information Policy of Ukraine of the Kyiv Regional State Administration, Secretariat of the Cabinet of Ministers of Ukraine, the US Embassy in Ukraine, the British Council in Ukraine, the Goethe Institute in Ukraine, the French Institute at the Embassy of France in Ukraine, the telecommunication company Kyivstar, ING Bank, the agro-industrial holding Mironovsky Khliboproduct, the Morshynska Company, Ukraine Now and Ukraine Charity.

 For detailed information- 096 466 92 10, Olga Yureva.